ETA444/datasafari/docs/index.rst

 Transformers
 ------------
 Transform your data to better fit your analysis or machine learning models.
+For example, `transform_cat` can be used to encode categorical variables effectively, preparing them for machine learning algorithms.

 .. autosummary::
    :toctree: transformers